camikazegreen/interview/README.md

-# UA Demo Content Module
+# UAQS Demo Content Module

-Provides some sample content and menu links to demonstrate various features of the [UA Zen theme](https://bitbucket.org/uabrandingdigitalassets/ua_zen) and other UA Drupal components/features.
+Provides some sample content and menu links to demonstrate various features of the [UA Zen theme](https://bitbucket.org/uabrandingdigitalassets/ua_zen) and other UA QuickStart components/features.

 ## Features